Before you Design Your Own Heels, Part 2

 A round toe is often featured on styles such as brogues, including our Betty Colourful High Heeled Oxfords, available on our Shop the Look style.
 Or, if you’d like to create your own, read our step by step guides to create your own vegan leather oxfords.

 Next, is the almond toe.
 Still a pointed toe, but not as narrow, so, you still get the glamorous effect a pointed toe brings to the table.

 However, don’t feel limited!
 The nature of our PrecisonFit service means that you’re no longer confined by standard sizing issues.
 Any type of shoe can be made for you.

 Featuring an almond toe- our Lily Nude Silk Platforms.
 Being chic doesn’t mean being in pain!
 Made to order and perfect for wedding season.

 Which shoe?
 Court shoes

-However, it’s not only court shoes that have to have a pointed toe.
+Step into glam with our silver, sparkly, and sexy Audrey pointed toe heel.
+However, it’s not only court shoes that have to be constructed with a pointed toe.
 Find out more about how to design flats, with a vintage pointed toe, here.